-For nearly a century, the School of Social Work has built our identity around the strong community ties that shaped our earliest years.
+For over a century, the School of Social Work has built our identity around the strong community ties that shaped our earliest years.

 Our centralized field education office helps to keep those bonds strong by reaching out to new organizations, training field instructors and facilitating educational opportunities at home and abroad, making it a model for social work field education in the 21st century.